kfjahnke/envutil/README.md

 interpolation with full-spherical source images, a specialized prefilter function is used which is correctly set up to handle both dimensions as periodic signals, producing artifact-free evaluation near the poles.

+The initial implementation of envutil offered use of OIIO's 'environment' and 'texture' functions (passing --itp -1) - but the code ended up convoluted and performance wasn't very good.
+So this branch ('streamline') is now coded to use direct interpolation and twining only, and I think I'll merge that to main and not use OIIO's interpolation facilities - at least for the time being.

 As an alternative to the antialiasing and interpolation provided by OIIO, envutil offers processing with b-spline interpolation and it's own antialiasing filter, using